AnurAK1/UsrsLoginWeb/README.md

 ###### Title : Seasonal Additive decomposing data trend
 ![additive](https://github.com/user-attachments/assets/97970d23-3902-471d-a8c1-7a496ed33dc5)

-##### It can be inferred that data is in an upward trajectory trends influcencing seasonilty.
+##### It can be inferred that data is in an upward trajectory trends, influcencing seasonilty.
+In addition ad fuller test indicates the data present are stationary or non - stationary.
+Stationary data signifies that the mean and variance present in the data do not change over time.
+After conducting Ad Fuller test, it was found that data is non - stationary in nature and differencing will be required.